-Did you know prolonged sitting can have a profoundly negative effect on your body?
 If you’re stuck at a desk all day and spend lots of time sitting when you’re not at work, you’re a prime candidate for several health issues.
 These include neck pain, low back pain, limited mobility, and poor posture.
-Excessive sitting is also associated with an increased risk of several serious health concerns, including high blood pressure, heart disease, and stroke.

 Health Risks Associated With Excessive Sitting

-Sitting all day at work might not seem like a potentially perilous activity, but it can be more dangerous for your health than you might realize.
+Sitting all day at work might not seem like a potentially risky activity, but it can be more dangerous for your health than you might realize.
 And that’s especially true if you tend to flop on the couch after a long day’s work rather than lacing up your sneakers and hitting the road for a walk.

 According to researchers, people who sit for more than eight hours daily and don’t engage in physical activity are at a similar risk of dying as those who smoke and are obese.
 And even people who exercise daily have a higher all-cause mortality risk when they spend several consecutive hours sitting each day.